tdemin16/Continual-LayerNorm-Tuning/README.md

 This repository is based on https://github.com/JH-LEE-KR/dualprompt-pytorch.

 ## Installation
-Create and activate a conda environment with python 3.8:
+Create and activate a conda environment with Python 3.8:
 ```
 $ conda create -n cln python=3.8
 $ conda activate cln